 Discovering VMWare ESXi virtual hosts

-Unmanaged device discovery can discover VMWare ESXi 3, 4, and 5 virtual hosts.
+Unmanaged device discovery can discover VMWare ESXi virtual hosts.
 The discovery process is agentless and doesn't require that you install anything on the ESXi hosts.
-You will have to configure a single, common set of credentials for the ESXi hosts that you want to discover.
-The discovery process uses these credentials to connect to the host and remotely scan it.
+The discovery process uses your ESXi host credentials to connect to the host and remotely scan it.

 Here's an overview of the configuration and scanning process:

-- Manage the discovered hosts by clicking Network View > Virtual OS hosts > All virtual OS hosts.
+- Within about 24 hours, ESXi hosts should appear in the Network view under Virtual OS hosts > All virtual OS hosts.
 Right-clicking one shows you the available options.

 Discovery problems with VMWare ESXi hosts using default self-signed certificates